live-clones/gmsh/utils/guicompare/README.txt

 as the one it replaces has to look twice as tall.

-utils/guicompare/out/bench.html is the lot in one page -- every dialog, every interface, a box to filter by name and a switch to double the pixels.
+utils/guicompare/out/bench.html is the lot in one page -- every dialog, every interface, a box to filter by name and a control for how big to draw them.
 It points at the shots where they lie rather than carrying them, so it is opened from the disk, next to them.

+That control is in screen pixels per picture pixel rather than in a zoom, and on purpose: a screenshot looks like itself only while each of its pixels covers a whole number of the screen's, and what a browser does when they do not is its own business -- the same page came out right in one and broken in another.
+Said this way there is nothing to interpolate.
+It opens at whatever makes a window as big as it was on the server it was photographed on.

 How it works, and why it is built this way
 ------------------------------------------